-Pian Upe Wildlife Reserve is one of the Conservation Areas in northeastern Uganda situated within the Karamoja sub-region where the popular Kidepo Valley National Park and Murchison Falls Conservation Area is also found.
+Pian Upe Wildlife Reserve is one of the Conservation Areas in northeastern Uganda situated within the Karamoja sub-region where the popular Kidepo Valley National Park and Murchison Falls Conservation Area are also found.
 Pian Upe Game Reserve is the second largest conservation protected area in Uganda coming after Murchison Falls Conservation Area.

 The reserve covers about 2043 square kilometers and has a semi-arid climate with one rainy season annually.
-Pin Upe Reserve joins a series of two other protected areas like Mount Elgon National Park and Bokora Wildlife Reserve managed by the Uganda Wildlife Authority (UWA).
+Pin Upe Reserve joins a series of two other protected areas Mount Elgon National Park and Bokora Wildlife Reserve managed by the Uganda Wildlife Authority (UWA).

 In 1958, the southern section of Pian Upe Wildlife Reserve was gazette as the Debasien Animal Sanctuary.
 In 1994, the area northward was expanded and renamed Pian Upe Game Reserve following a threat when the Government established a project just south of Girik River for agricultural production.

-The Government of Uganda has recently expressed interest in upgrading Pian Upe Game Reserve to national park status.
+The Government of Uganda has recently expressed interest in upgrading the Pian Upe Game Reserve to national park status.

-Upe on the other hand is a different group of people known as the Kalenjin speaking pastoralist community reported to have originated from among the Pokot tribe of Kenya and now in Amudat Reserve.
+Upe on the other hand is a different group of people known as the Kalenjin-speaking pastoralist community reported to have originated from among the Pokot tribe of Kenya and now in Amudat Reserve.
 Pian is also loosely translated as friendly and Upe as an enemy.

 On the other hand, it is suggested that these two tribes use the words Pian and UUpe respectively to connote “The land of endless plains”.